KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 ChatBot features:
 - Allow human handover - connect with a human support once the expectations of the customer can not be met
 - Add UX/UI - add design of the chat window as well as implementation of specific font, background or graphic signs (like emotions)
 - Add omnichannel messaging support - the feature which provides the integrations allowing ChatBot to be launched across the channels (User do not have to provide any information manually)
-- Expand the vocabulary - rule-based chatbots can be often annoying for a customers because they can't understand the actual intent of human queries.
+- Expand the vocabulary - rule-based chatbots can often be annoying for a customer because they can't understand the actual intent of human queries.
 To improve User experience, the bot needs to have a great corpus and have to be equipped with the AI-training algorithms which allows it to become more intelligent and understand the User better.
+- Remove punctuation and stop-words.
+As I have used this method in my previous version of chatbot, I haven't got time to implement it in my current project but it is indeed a very powerful feature.

 <p align="right"><a href="#welcome">Bact to top</a></p>
 <p id="data"></p>

 ## Data model

-1. Decision tree:
+### 1. Decision tree:
 I created a map of the possible outcomes of a series of related choices.
 My decision tree starts with a single node, which branches into two possible outcomes.
 Each of those outcomes leads to additional nodes, which connect with new possibilities.
 The end point is when the User makes a decision about exiting the terminal via typing one of exit words or confirm exit while asked an exit question.
 If the User will provide requested information, the outcome will be to pass the data into the desired spreadsheet.
 See the flowchart:

 <p align="center">
   <img src="https://github.com/KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/blob/main/img/main_conv.png?raw=true" alt="data tree">
 </p>

-2. Nested lists:
+### 2. Nested lists:
 I have declared the variable "Intents" to store a list that contains ten objects.
 Each object contains a nested list of three elements: tag, pattern and responses.
 Each element in this data structure has its name/value pair, so for name "intents" - there are six values, for name "tag" there is one value and so on.

 See pic.